Kolkata cafe run by HIV-positive youths breaks stigmas, draws crowds | Entertainment

 ''During the lockdown, the cafe was shut.
 However, patrons returned shortly after the restrictions were lifted.
 The NGO took care of the seven employees amid the shutdown,'' Ghosh stated.

-He added that 'Positive Cafe' outlets will be opened in four shopping malls in the city in the coming days.
+He added that 'Cafe Positive' outlets will be opened in four shopping malls in the city in the coming days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)